 When the cold water currents of the Atlantic Ocean meet the hot dry air of the Namib Desert, it causes thick fog which caused many ships to run aground leaving behind a shipwreck graveyard, along with the bones of whales and other animals – giving it the name ‘The Skeleton Coast’.

 Heading north from Swakopmund you’ll find the Zeila shipwreck which makes a cool stop on your Namibia road trip.

 A bit further along the coast, past Henties Bay, is the Cape Cross Seal Colony, where up to 100,000 cape fur seals congregate to lunge, mate and frolic in the waves.
 The seals are amazing!
 For one they are fascinating to watch, but the best thing about visiting is the sounds they make.
 They are hilarious, but they do stink.
 My hair and clothes smelled like seals for ages afterwards.

 After Henties Bay, I would probably head inwards to Damaraland (see below) but if you want to get really off the beaten path, you could also continue up the Skeleton Coast Wilderness Area if you have the time – you just might just need to rejig the itinerary and do a bit of zig-zagging if you want to see everything.

-In the north, you can also take a trip to hear the ‘roaring dunes’, so called because of the rumbling noise produced from the air caught between the grains of sand, that sounds like a low-flying plane, spooky.
+In the north, you can also take a trip to hear the ‘roaring dunes’, so-called because of the rumbling noise produced from the air caught between the grains of sand, which sounds like a low-flying plane, spooky.